arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 in a more physiologically relevant media would yield better insights, but it is unclear if differences (Ext Fig.8) indeed show superiority of either media.

-Another interesting shot is TMEM251 investigation with significant additional research beyond PERISCOPE.
+Another interesting shot is the TMEM251 investigation with significant additional research beyond PERISCOPE.
-If TMEM251 story really matters, I’d prefer to see it published separately and better verified (using available info from other pooled screens as well), Periscope in this story was needed only for initial guess based on GSEA &mdash; but this guess could come from other public screen as well.
+If the TMEM251 story really matters, I’d prefer to see it published separately and better verified (using available info from other pooled screens as well), Periscope in this story was needed only for initial guess based on GSEA &mdash; but this guess could come from other public screens as well.

 Speaking of GSEA...  &mdash; usage of GSEA in paper (e.g. fig. 6a) makes no sense 😞.
 GSEA's power is combining signal from multiple genes with low expression.